 }

 { Crime is highly concentrated among different neighbourhoods or street segments, resulting in hotspots of crime \cite{LawCrimeConcentration, SystematicReviewPlaces}.
-This pattern is roughly stable in time (so if we compare the hotspots from 2016, they are roughly the same as the ones in 2019) and tends to reveal areas with the highest social activities, like work or schools, transport stations and more.
+This pattern is roughly stable in time (so if we compare the hotspots from 2016, they are roughly the same as the ones in 2019) and tends to reveal areas with the highest social activities, like work or schools, transport stations, and more.
 Thus, we see that crime is highly heterogeneous at the city level.
 In fact, similar to what we observe at the neighbourhood level, we see it at the personal level.
-It was observed that roughly 60\% of the population in Mexico City is ``immune'' to suffering crime, meaning that they will rarely suffer any crime \cite{ConcentrationOfCrimeRECC}.
+It was observed that roughly 60\% of the population in Mexico City is ``immune'' to crime, meaning they will rarely experience it \cite{ConcentrationOfCrimeRECC}.
 However, in Mexico City, some people (perhaps less than 5\% of the population) are chronically victimised, meaning that they tend to suffer crime frequently \cite{ConcentrationOfCrimeRECC}.
-Therefore, perhaps the number of crimes per person is not a relevant indicator if some people within the same city are frequently victimised whilst most people are rarely the victims of crime. }
+Therefore, perhaps the number of crimes per person is not a relevant indicator if some people within the same city are frequently victimised, whilst most people are rarely the victims of crime. }

-{ Analysing the correlation between city size and the number of crimes is relevant, so we can understand whether people in large cities tend to suffer a higher or lower crime rate than people in smaller cities.
+{ Analysing the correlation between city size and crime rates is relevant, as it helps us understand whether people in large cities tend to experience higher or lower crime rates than those in smaller cities.
 However, analysing the spatial distribution at different spatial scales within a city is also a crucial part of understanding urban dynamics, for example, by comparing different neighbourhoods in a city, street segments, or at the individual level. }